 The new breakfast items are the first in a series of menu items to be announced this year.
 Hilton Garden Inn is focusing on a number of brand-wide partnerships and programs aimed at ensuring guests eat well on the road.
 Working with “Top Chef” star and former volleyball professional athlete, CJ, seemed a natural fit for the brand, given HGI’s longstanding sponsorship with the AVP (Association of Volleyball Professionals), USA Volleyball and its players.

-For franchisees, Cone told Hotel Interactive these were “easily executable recipes” that all contain easily accessible ingredients.
+, Cone told Hotel Interactive these were “easily executable recipes” that all contain easily accessible ingredients.
 And there are substitute options for markets where certain ingredients might not be readily available.
 Take Greek yogurt, for example, an ingredient in the Great Granola & Flax recipe.
 He said regular yogurt could be substituted.
 And instead of kale in the Hearty Hash, CJ noted that Swiss chard could be used instead.

 “From the Great Granola & Flax to The Hearty Hash, the recipes I created with HGI are all about giving guests maximum energy and nutrition in a way that is new, flavorful and fun,” said CJ.
 “When designing the menu for HGI, I relied heavily on my own nutritional habits, both on the road and as a professional athlete.”